Skip to main content

 Labels are not required if an adjacent label is included that adequately describes the purpose of the switch and is correctly referenced to the field for accessibility purposes.

-A switch with a hidden label
+A switch with no label.

 Helper text